 Can a Person Have BPD With Narcissistic Features or Vice Versa?

 A person with BPD can exhibit narcissistic traits (and vice versa) without meeting the full diagnostic criteria for both disorders.
-In these cases, the secondary traits don’t define the diagnosis but can influence how symptoms show up in daily life.
+In these cases, the secondary characteristics don’t define the diagnosis but can influence how symptoms show up in daily life.

 For example, someone with BPD might display moments of entitlement or superiority during relationship conflict, while someone with NPD might show intense emotional reactivity that resembles BPD.